 If everything is correct, click "Ok, connect my store".

-8. The import of Sales Orders, products and customers from your Shopify account to Katana will start automatically.
+12. The import of Sales Orders, customers, products and stock levels from your Shopify account to Katana will start.
 It may take a few minutes for the information to appear in Katana.
 You can close the import pop-up window and continue using Katana during the import, Katana will keep processing the information in the background.

-9. Click on "View sales orders" to navigate to Katana "Sell" screen to see your newly imported Sales Orders.
+13. Click "Go to Sales" to navigate to Katana "Sell" screen to see your newly imported Sales Orders.